About

 During our initial sessions, we’ll work together to better understand what is contributing to your suffering.
 Then, with a personal treatment plan in place, we’ll take steps towards decreasing your distress and increasing your well-being.

-My practice as a licensed clinical psychologist in Quebec began in 2015, and prior to that I spent five years as a clinical psychology intern providing psychotherapy in U.S. and Montreal-based hospitals and clinics.
+My practice as a licensed clinical psychologist in Quebec began in 2015.
+Prior to that, I spent five years as a clinical psychology intern providing psychotherapy in hospitals and clinics in Montreal and the United States.

-As a young adult, I could be found in the painting studios of Concordia or collecting broken glass (part of an art installation project) finding my way through a BFA.
-I value creativity, expression and exploration.
+As a young adult, I could often be found in the painting studios of Concordia or collecting broken glass for an art installation project while finding my way through a Bachelor of Fine Arts.
+I continue to value exploration, attunement, and careful observation.

 My demeanor is calm and gentle, and my attention is undivided.